On this page

 Focus on value

 Most customers have favourite suppliers or stores and this is where you should focus your efforts.
-Giving them value for your offer that will differentiate your offer from your competitors will have them coming back for more and not looking solely at the price point.
+Giving them value that will differentiate your offer from your competitors will have them coming back for more and not looking solely at the price point.

 If you do have a good pricing strategy and you follow these guidelines you will be consistent with your approach to pricing and the strategy will provide the flexibility to avoid a price war.